z3r0101/www-basic-cms/README.md

-# z3r0101 - Content Management Sample
+# z3r0101 - Simple Content Management

 Before you download or clone this repo you must have already created the z3r0101 framework web project.
 If you haven't created, follow this instructions: https://github.com/z3r0101/application/blob/master/README.md